qteatime/kate/docs/source/design/kernel/K0004-processes.rst

   players, and shift the burden of finding a safe/Kate-friendly way forward to application developers instead.

-**Cartridge code pairing instead of Kate API code**:
+**Cartridge code pairing instead of Kate Runtime API code**:
   Because the cartridge code starts running before the pairing process has finished, it's technically possible (but improbable) that the cartridge code wins the race to provide a pairing channel to the kernel code.
-In that case the kernel would be communicating directly with the cartridge code instead of the injected Kate API code.
+In that case the kernel would be communicating directly with the cartridge code instead of the injected Kate Runtime API code.

-  We mitigate this by requiring a secret shared between the kernel and the Kate API code when pairing, however, since the kernel treats the whole cartridge process as untrusted, this impacts only the cartridge developers, in the sense that the Kate API and bridges would not do any of the dynamic emulation work, and developers would be responsible for re-implementing that code using the IPC port directly.
+  We mitigate this by requiring a secret shared between the kernel and the Kate Runtime API code when pairing, however, since the kernel treats the whole cartridge process as untrusted, this impacts only the cartridge developers, in the sense that the Kate Runtime API and bridges would not do any of the dynamic emulation work, and developers would be responsible for re-implementing that code using the IPC port directly.